Have you ever felt so angry that you can’t see straight?

-In When Hot Buttons Are Pushed, clients learn how to regulate their emotions and not act impulsively on their emotional responses, including anger and fear.
-This exercise takes approximately 30 minutes and is well suited to group sessions or group exercises.
+This article helps clients learn how to regulate their emotions and not act impulsively on their emotional responses, including anger and fear.

 A Take-Home Message

 Have you ever been told that you are ‘too emotional’ or to ‘get over it?’

 If you have to face the hard fact that your emotions are ruling you and potentially ruining your life, psychological distancing can be the answer.

 Through psychological distancing, you can gain space between yourself and your immediate surroundings.
 Through this space, you will be able to gain perspective, emotional control, and cognitive control.

 With the four types of psychological distancing – spatial, temporal, social, and hypothetical – you can use the techniques to build distance and gain back control of your life.

 PositivePsychology.com also offers various helpful exercises that will also help clinicians and practitioners teach useful psychological distancing techniques to their patients.